 When it comes to drunk drivers, the stretch between Christmas and New Years’ Day is one of the most dangerous times of the year.
 Police and highway patrol officers know this, and as a result they dramatically increase their efforts to spot intoxicated drivers and get them off the roads before they can cause a potentially devastating accident.
 Follow these tips and you’ll have a safer and more enjoyable holiday season!

-If you are arrested and charged with a DUI in Las Vegas or the surrounding area, reach out to a Las Vegas DUI attorney at Turco & Draskovich today!
+If you are arrested and charged with a DUI in Las Vegas or the surrounding area, reach out to a Las Vegas DUI attorney at The Draskovich Law Group, Chtdtoday!
 Dial (702) 381-6590 to request a case evaluation.